neondatabase/website/content/docs/quickstart/vercel.md

 ## Step 2 — Create a Neon Project

 Next, create a Neon Project for your app.
-You can configure your db schema from Neon Console or using tools like Prisma.
+You can configure your database schema from Neon Console or using tools like Prisma.

 ## Step 3 — Add Postgres Client